petersulyok/smfc/ARCHITECTURE.md

 of how soon after startup it happens.
 Without this, the first iteration would be a no-op and the fans would sit at the BMC's default level until the first elapsed polling interval.

+The constructor's `get_temp()` call is deliberately outside the `error_tolerance` budget (§7.1.4): the per-device cache is still empty at that point, so there is no last known good value to reuse and a device that cannot be read at startup still aborts the service.

 ### 14.4 `last_level == 0` is treated as "not initialized"